vchirinosb/call-of-duty/README.md

 Run the notebook in Google Colab, without installing python packages on the computer, exploring the available notebook: https://colab.research.google.com/github/vchirinosb/call-of-duty/

+### Disclaimer:
+- For educational purposes only.
+Not intended for commercial use.
+- Test data only.
+Does not contain real data.

 Last Update: 11.2022